Cloudsparkle/blog-staging/_posts/2022-03-15-PSApplaunch.md

 Another reason for that launcher tool to exist is the ability to wait for something to be completed before starting the actual application, like a logon script, for example.

 Yes, exactly the use case James was referring to.
 And I took a different approach.
-Having just changed the configuration of a few hundred published applications, I didn't feel that the need to change that is a blocking issue.
+Having just changed the configuration of a few hundred published applications, I didn't feel that the need to change that, is a blocking issue.
 Yes, it's a one-time change, but it can be planned and executed in steps.
 There's no need for a big bang.
 Just start with the applications that generate help desk tickets, and it will all be okay in the end.

 So, back to technical stuff.
 I set out to create a framework application, a launcher tool to launch all other applications.